meta-llama/llama-models/models/llama4/prompt_format.md

 ##### Model Response Format
 ```
-The image depicts a dog standing on a skateboard, with its front paws positioned on the board and its back paws hanging off the back.
-The dog has a distinctive coat pattern, featuring a white face, brown and black fur, and white paws, and is standing on a skateboard with red wheels, set against a blurred background of a street or alleyway with a teal door and beige wall.<|eot|>
+The image depicts a dog standing on a skateboard, positioned centrally and facing the camera directly.
+The dog has a distinctive coat pattern featuring white, black, and brown fur, with floppy ears and a black nose, and is standing on a skateboard with red wheels.<|eot|>
 ```